 Tisha S. Edwards, who became chief of staff five months ago when Catherine Pugh became mayor of Baltimore, is leaving City Hall around June 1, reliable sources tell The Brew.

 Edwards’ departure is reported to be voluntary.
 She has already submitted her resignation, two sources say, despite efforts by Mayor Pugh to “hold on to her” for at least a few more months.

-The mayor’s press secretary, Anthony McCarthy, refused to confirm or deny Edwards’ resignation today, saying, “If this were true, we will send out a press release this afternoon.”
+The mayor’s press secretary, Anthony McCarthy, would not confirm nor deny Edwards’ resignation today, saying, “If this were true, we will send out a press release.”

 He added, “I’m not ready to tell you anything right now.”

 UPDATE 2 p.m. – The mayor’s office confirms that Edwards will leave to become president of BridgeEdU, an educational technology company founded by best-selling Baltimore author Wes Moore.

 Edwards’ position, which pays $190,000 a year, is considered the second most powerful job at City Hall.
 It involves running the day-to-day operations of the mayor’s office as well as acting on the mayor’s behalf across a wide range of issues.